Can I Claim a Secondhand Computer as a Work Expense?

 Can I claim the use of a car?

-You can claim on the cost of running a car for your business, for example fuel and insurance.
+You can claim the cost of running a car for your business, for example, fuel and insurance.
 If you own a car that’s used for both business and personal purposes, then you’re entitled to claim back the percentage of the running costs which relate to business use.
-Travel from home to work can’t be reclaimed, however if you travel between one place of work to another location where work is also being carried out temporarily, a portion of this tax may be claimed back.
-For example if you’re travelling to meet a client or got to a conference.
+Travel from home to work can’t be reclaimed, however, if you travel from one place of work to another location where work is also being carried out temporarily, a portion of this tax may be claimed back.
+For example, if you’re travelling to meet a client or go to a conference.

 Remember to keep records and receipts for all your expenses!